-Recommendations and response from Salford Adult Social Care
+Recommendations and response from Salford Adult Social Care, with updated progress as of June 2023

 1. Further work needs to be done to analyse the efficacy of 15-minute visits and allocating them correctly, taking into account the service user's needs.